pady3w/MusicMixer/musicgen-container/readme.md

 A Docker container for generating music using AI based on text prompts.

+## EC2 Summary

+- I have setup a server in AWS that can be turned on and off as needed to handle the compute needed for fast generation

 ## Prerequisites to run locally

 - Docker installed (with NVIDIA Container Toolkit if you want GPU acceleration)